torchbox/wagtail-grapple/docs/general-usage/decorators.rst

         }
     }

-You can add custom query paramaters like so:
+You can add custom query parameters like so:

 .. code-block:: python